jundalisay/sp/content/en/research/indian/gospel/chapter-52.md

 ## Ascetic zeal of the young sannyāsis

 The new monastery became known among the Master's devotees as the Baranagore Math.
-Narendra, Rākhāl, and the other young disciples were filled with intense renunciation.
-One day Rākhāl's father came to the Math and asked Rākhāl to return home.
+Narendra, Rakhal, and the other young disciples were filled with intense renunciation.
+One day Rakhal's father came to the Math and asked Rakhal to return home.
 "Why do you take the trouble to come here?"
-Rākhāl said to him.
+Rakhal said to him.
 "I am very happy here.
 Pleased pray to God that you may forget me and that I may forget you too."

 The young disciples said to each other: "We shall never return to the worldly life.
 The Master enjoined upon us the renunciation of 'woman and gold'.
 How can we go back to